Find Affordable College Courses

 10 Yearly Graduations

 University at Buffalo comes in at #15 on our list of the most popular colleges offering doctor's degrees in comparative literature.
 Roughly 32,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-For the 2020-2021 academic year, 10 doctor's degrees were handed out to comparative literature majors at University at Buffalo.
-Around 10% of these students were from an underrepresented racial-ethnic group, and 40% were women.
+During the most recent year for which we have data, 10 people received their doctor's degree in comparative literature from University at Buffalo.

 #17